ovh/celery-dyrygent/README.md

 ## Integration
 ### Initialize workflows
-You need to regiser workflow processor task in your celery app
+You need to register workflow processor task in your celery app
 ```python
 from celery_dyrygent.tasks import register_workflow_processor